Towards an unified theory for testing statistical hypothesis: Multinormal mean with nuisance covariance matrix

-In passing, by virtue of (3.5) and (3.6) we note that the Fisher approach for $p$-values of the LRT and the UIT are hardly reported since their null distributions depend on the nuisance parameter.
-For the problem of testing against the positive orthant space, the main problem of reporting $p$-value still lies in how to deal with the nuisance parameter.
-Several studies for handling the nuisance parameter in reporting $p$-value, which can also be applied to the present problem, have been well investigated in the literature, we may refer to Berger (1999) for the details.
+In passing, by virtue of (3.5) and (3.6) we note that the Fisher approach for $p$-values of the LRT and the UIT are hardly reported because their null distributions depend on the nuisance parameter.
+For the problem of testing against the positive orthant space, the main issue of reporting $p$-value still lies in how to deal with the nuisance parameter.
+Several studies for handling the nuisance parameter in reporting $p$-value, which can also be applied to the present problem, have been well investigated in the literature.
+We may refer to Berger (1999) for the details.
 One of the main difficulties is how to find an unified way to handle the problems.
-We are afraid that neither Fisher approach for reporting $p$-value alone nor Neyman-Pearson approach alone is well enough to take care well for the problem of testing against the positive orthant space.
-Most of people think that these two approaches disagree to each other, however Lehmann (1993) asserted that these two approaches are complementary rather than contradictory.
-In passing, we may note that the essential point of Fisher reporting $p$-value is to find the optimal ways to obtain the insight information under null hypothesis, and Neyman-Pearson theory essentially shows us how to find the tests which enjoy some optimal power properties.
+We are afraid that neither Fisher approach for reporting $p$-value alone nor Neyman-Pearson approach alone is sound enough to take care the problem of testing against the positive orthant space.
+Most people think that these two approaches disagree with each other, however Lehmann (1993) asserted that these two approaches are complementary rather than contradictory.
+In passing, we may note that the essential point of Fisher reporting $p$-value is to find the optimal ways to obtain the insight information under null hypothesis, and Neyman-Pearson theory essentially shows us how to find the tests that enjoy some optimal power properties.
 As such, we may agree with Lehmann that there are essentially only one theory, not two, for both Fisher and Neyman-Pearson approaches.
-The spirits lies in the compromise of Fisher approach emphasing on the type I erros and Neyman-Pearson optimal theory without detailed consideration of power.
-Therefore we suggest to use the unified conservative maximum principle to define the level of significance and then adopt the criterion in decision-theoretic sense for the power dominance problems.